husayt/josediazgonzalez.com/_posts/2009-11-30-quick-tip-bring-out-yer-queries.markdown

 ?>
 {% endhighlight %}

-Place that in `app/models/datasources/log_source.php`, set `datasource` key in your database configuration to `log`, and unset the `driver` key.
-I modified this datasource to work in 1.3, and the original code is from some random bakery article.
-There appears to be an issue with DebugKit, but whatever.
-You fix it, it worked well enough for my purposes (learning SQL).
+Place that in `app/models/datasources/dbo_mysql_log.php` and set `driver` key in your database configuration to `mysql_log`.
+You'll need to use `Configure::write('logQueries', true)` whenever you want to enable logging.
+I normally turn this on and off in my bootstrap file.
+I modified this datasource to work in 1.3, and the original code is from a bakery article.

+If you are using CakePHP 1.3, it is also available in the [CakePHP datasources plugin](https://github.com/cakephp/datasources) on github.